MQL vs SQL: Why Your Funnel Isn’t Just a Pipeline — It’s a Process

 In lead generation, the challenge often isn’t how many leads you generate — but how qualified they are and how fast they move down the funnel.

-One of the biggest gaps in marketing and sales alignment comes down to not differentiating between MQLs and SQLs.
+One of the biggest gaps in marketing and sales alignment comes down to not differentiating between MQLs vs SQLs.

 What is an MQL (Marketing Qualified Lead)?